Omnis Data Usage

 We always try to ensure that the right information is matched to the right offers.

-You may be contacted by either ourselves or our clients about products or services in one or more of the following sectors;
+You may be contacted by our clients about products or services in one or more of the following sectors;

 - Automotive – car dealerships and manufacturers